Get continuing education (CE) course approval

-Requests for CE course and credit approval (Word, 40KB) must be submitted to the commissioner at least 20 days before the first date the course is offered for credit.
+Requests for CE course and credit approval (Word, 46KB) must be submitted to the commissioner at least 20 days before the first date the course is offered for credit.
 Please be aware that:

 - Course credit will not apply to any course offered less than 20 days from the date the application was received by the OIC.

-- Once a course is approved, the provider will receive a course-approval letter in the mail.
+- Once a course is approved, the provider will receive course-approval notification via email.
 If the course is declined, the provider will receive notification via email.